 adding to my own Statement.

 Surveyor’s Witness Statement

-Much of it comprised attempts to divert the Judge’s
+Much of this document comprised attempts to divert the Judge’s

 attention from the woodworm and damp issues by impressing her with words such